Teamwork/node-auto-launch/README.md

 #### Squirrel.Windows

 If you're using [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows), i.e. what's underneath Electron's built-in [`autoUpdater`](http://electron.atom.io/docs/api/auto-updater/) API on Windows, we add a registry entry for your app's `Update.exe` instead of your actual application.
 This is due to how Squirrel.Windows works under the hood.
 What if we didn't?
 Well, if the user started / restarted their machine after updating your app, it would launch the old version by mistake.

+#### Windows App Store apps

+If you have your Electron-based app in the Windows Store and would like to include auto launch functionality, simply linking to the executable path will not work.
+The Appx packages required for Electron are sandboxed and the install location can only be accessed by the system itself.

+There is a way to bypass that - it will require you to know the developer ID, app ID and package name of your app.
+Then, instead of using the exec path, you will need to set the path in `AutoLaunch()` config to: `explorer.exe shell:AppsFolder\DEV_ID.APP_ID!PACKAGE_NAME`.
+You can find your apps details by following [this article](http://winaero.com/blog/exclusive-how-to-start-a-modern-app-from-desktop-without-going-to-the-metro-start-screen/).
+Note that you might need to compile and submit your app to the store first to obtain these details.

 # Would you like to contribute?